Occupational therapy aims to improve your ability to do everyday tasks if you're having difficulties.

 - speak to a GP about a referral

-- search for your local council to ask if you can get occupational therapy
+- find your local council on GOV.UK to ask if you can get occupational therapy

 You can also pay for it yourself.
 The Royal College of Occupational Therapists lists qualified and registered occupational therapists.

-You can check an occupational therapist is qualified and registered with the Health & Care Professions Council (HCPC) using its online register of health and care professionals.
+You can check an occupational therapist is qualified and registered with the Health & Care Professions Council (HCPC) using the online register of health and care professionals on the HCPC website.

 How occupational therapy can help you

 Occupational therapy can help you with practical tasks if you: